open-edge-insights/open-edge-insights.github.io/docs/_sources/IEdgeInsights/Telegraf/README.rst.txt

    }

 **Brief description of the configuration**.
-Like any other OEI service Telegraf has 'config' and 'interfaces'  sections.  "interfaces" are the eii interface details.
+Like any other Open EII service Telegraf has 'config' and 'interfaces' sections. "interfaces" are the Open EII interface details.
 Let's have more information of "config" section.

-config :  Contains eii messagebus output plugin (\ **"publisher"**\ ).
+config : Contains OPen EII messagebus output plugin (\ **"publisher"**\ ).
 In the above sample configuration, the **"publisher"** is an instance name.
 This instance name is referenced from the Telegraf's configuration file `config/Telegraf/Telegraf.conf <https://github.com/open-edge-insights/ts-telegraf/blob/master/config/Telegraf/Telegraf.conf>`_

 * measurements : This is an array of measurements configuration, where user specifies, which measurement data should be published in msgbus.